 Editorial: Artificial Intelligence (AI) as a multidisciplinary approach is the science and engineering of building intelligent machines capable of performing tasks that typically require human intelligence.
 The emergence of fast-growing AI-related techniques and technologies revolutionized many businesses, including healthcare management.
 In other words, the practice of medicine is rapidly changing in all fields of diagnosis, treatment, and prognosis.
-As the number of involved parameters and factors in medical decision-making processes is vast, conclusive decision making becomes a more complex task that needs expertise, focus, and attention.
+As the number of involved parameters and factors in medical decision-making processes is vast, conclusive decision-making becomes a more complex task that needs expertise, focus, and attention.
 The advent of AI-based tools compensates for the lack of focus and attention in vital decision-making procedures.
-In addition, with the emergence of advanced radiology, genetic, proteomic, metabolic, and pathological data, AI-based computational methods are mandatory to extract meaningful and useful patterns from these complex unstructured data to support physicians for decision making.
+In addition, with the emergence of advanced radiology, genetic, proteomic, metabolic, and pathological data, AI-based computational methods are mandatory to extract meaningful and useful patterns from these complex unstructured data to support physicians in decision-making.

-Furthermore, AI allows eliminating some expensive and life-threatening procedures such as unnecessary biopsies in different stages of diseases.
+Furthermore, AI allows for eliminating some expensive and life-threatening procedures such as unnecessary biopsies in different stages of diseases.
 Urology as a broad major in medicine is not an exception.
 Therefore, many practices, such as urolithiasis, pediatric urology, uro-oncology, uropathology, uroradiology, and renal transplant, are potentially changing using advanced AI tools and techniques (1, 2, 3, 4).
-Among great AI techniques, machine learning (ML) is gaining more attention for modeling and analysis of medical data.
+Among great AI techniques, machine learning (ML) is gaining more attention for the modeling and analysis of medical data.
 Moreover, Deep Learning (DL) as a branch of ML can perform modeling as an end-to-end learning machine without any feature engineering, especially in cases with complex unstructured data (5).

 AI models, usually embedded in computer-aided detection/diagnosis systems, can diagnose and detect different urological disorders and diseases via the knowledge they learned from historical medical records.
 These systems support urologists in complex and life-changing decision-making processes, especially in diagnosing urological cancers.
 Prostate cancer is one of the most common urological cancer that beneficiary from AI to be precisely diagnosed.
 AI can analyze magnetic resonance images of the prostate gland to contour the gland, characterize its tissue, and grade cancer (6).
 Accurate tumor detection, grading, and staging in bladder cancer are possible by analyzing non-invasive imaging data without the need for any invasive biopsy (7, 8, 9).
 Histopathological images of urological organs can be automatically analyzed to improve diagnostic accuracy in cancer detection and grading (10).
 More interestingly, AI allows discriminating complex clinical situations, e.g., differentiating Gleason score six from 7; and distinguishing clear cell Renal Cell Carcinoma (RCC) and papillary RCC with a promising accuracy (11, 12).